Agentic Business Process Management: A Research Manifesto: Envisioned Capabilities of an APM system

 As for the conversation component, an agent may, in fact, interact with other agents using natural language and/or exploiting other unstructured and semi-structured information sources (such as diagrams and charts) or formal communication languages, such as multi-agent interaction protocols.
 Choosing which interaction modalities are embodied by the agent, manifested by the proper selection of tools in the APM system, obviously also depends on whether an agent only interacts with other computational agents, and/or humans.

-In terms of actionability, depending on the role played by the agent, it may need to cover one or more key functionalities (i.e., types of agent-enacted behavior; cf.~\cite{Montali25}):

-\begin{itemize} \item \emph{Query} - to provide information on the process(es), either at the model level or regarding execution data pertaining to the current or past states of affairs; \item \emph{Recommend} - to provide insights and suggestions on the adaptation and future evolution of process instances; \item \emph{Create} - to elicit models from domain knowledge and process-relevant data; \item \emph{Execute} - triggering actions to move process instances to a new state. \end{itemize} To enable such behaviors to be enacted, agents typically require interacting with different tools that provide different services or the same service with different functional and non-functional guarantees.
+In terms of actionability, depending on the role played by the agent, it may need to cover one or more key functionalities (i.e., types of agent-enacted behavior; cf.~\cite{Montali25}): \begin{description}[wide=0\parindent] \item[\emph{Query} --] to provide information on the process(es), either at the model level or regarding execution data pertaining to the current or past states of affairs; \item[\emph{Recommend} --] to provide insights and suggestions on the adaptation and future evolution of process instances; \item[\emph{Create} --] to elicit models from domain knowledge and process-relevant data; \item[\emph{Execute} --] triggering actions to move process instances to a new state. \end{description} In order to enact such behaviors, agents typically require interacting with tools providing different services or the same service with different functional and non-functional guarantees.
 For example, determining the likely time-to-completion for an order may be achieved using predictive monitoring techniques, employing simulation, or by a combination of the two.
 This creates the challenge of identifying the best mix of tools to realize an overall functionality in the ``best way'' possible (see Section~\ref{sec:action}).

-As opposed to traditional BPM systems, which rely on centralized intelligence and a single point of truth for the realization of such functionalities, an APM system caters to federated perspectives.
-This may require the use of consensus resolution approaches or the ability of external agents to tolerate a possible variety among the results when interacting with different agents.
+\rmv{As opposed to traditional BPM systems, which rely on centralized intelligence and a single point of truth for the realization of such functionalities, an APM system caters to federated perspectives.
+This may require the use of consensus resolution approaches or the ability of external agents to tolerate a possible variety among the results when interacting with different agents.}